The First Spiritualists and Psychic Pioneers

-Sir Oliver Lodge began his investigations into psychic phenomena in 1883 and wrote an account of his experiences in 1908 and not after his son Raymond had been killed, as many of his opponents like to assert.
-It was at a sitting with the famous American medium, Leonore Piper, that he received a message from F W H Myers, founder President of the Society for Psychic Research.
+Lodge began his investigations into psychic phenomena in 1883.
+He wrote an account of his experiences in 1908 and not after his son Raymond had been killed, as many of his opponents like to assert.
+It was at a sitting with the famous American medium, Leonore Piper, that he received a message from F W H Myers.
+Myres was the founder President of the Society for Psychic Research.

-The message, received on 6 September 1915 hinted at a blow to come and it was on 14 September 1915 that Raymond was killed.
-The book written by Sir Oliver Lodge called ‘Raymond’ is a Spiritualist classic.
+The message received on 6 September 1915 hinted at a blow to come.
+It was on 14 September 1915 that Raymond was killed.
+The book that was written by Sir Oliver Lodge called ‘Raymond’ is a Spiritualist classic.

-“Sir Oliver Lodge obtained his B.Sc degree as the result of studies at night classes, and he gained honours in physics.
-Then he took his D.Sc., and became Professor of Physics, University College, Liverpool for nine years.
+“Sir Oliver Lodge obtained his B.Sc degree as the result of studies at night classes, and he gained honors in physics.
+Then he took his D.Sc. and became Professor of Physics, University College, Liverpool for nine years.
 He was awarded, in 1898, the Rumford Medal by the Royal Society.
-He was Principal of Birmingham University from its establishment in 1900 to 1919.
+Next, he was Principal of Birmingham University from its establishment in 1900 to 1919.
 He was knighted in 1902 and in the next year became Romanes Lecturer at Oxford, and was for two years President of the British Association.”
 (Science and the Seance Room.
 Paul Miller)

 SIR WILLIAM CROOKES (1832-1919)

-Sir William Crookes investigated many physical mediums and the phenomena produced by them.
-He was one of the scientists present when Daniel Dunglas Home performed the most famous of this levitation feats, that of elevating, leaving the house via one window, floating along the outside wall of the house and then re-entering by another window; all at first floor level.
+Crookes investigated many physical mediums and the phenomena produced by them.
+He was one of the scientists present when Daniel Dunglas Home performed the most famous of his levitation feats, that of elevating, leaving the house via one window, floating along the outside wall of the house and then re-entering by another window; all at first-floor level.

-Crookes, however, is best remembered for his investigation of the medium Florence Cook and the materialisation of Katie King and was subjected to many attacks from his peers as were the majority of scientists who endeavoured to show to the world the evidence that is there for any logically-thinking person.
+Crookes, however, is best remembered for his investigation of the medium Florence Cook and the materialization of Katie King.
+He was subjected to many attacks from his peers as were the majority of scientists who endeavored to show to the world the evidence that is there for any logically-thinking person.

-Florence was accused of dressing up as Katie King which could not have happened as at one seance Katie informed Sir William that her medium’s head had slipped and was in an uncomfortable position.
+Florence was accused of dressing up as Katie King which could not have happened.
+At one seance Katie informed Sir William that her medium’s head had slipped and was in an uncomfortable position.
 Sir William entered the cabinet with Katie beside him; he lifted Florence’s head back into a more natural position all the time being able to see both Florence and Katie.

 Sir William Crookes carried out numberless seances and experiments with Florence Cook, often tying her up and subjecting her to indignities to which today’s mediums might object.

-Sir William received from the Royal Society the Royal, the Davy and the Copley medal, and from the Royal Society of Arts the Albert Medal and finally in 1910 the Order of Merit was conferred on him by the King.
-He received his Knighthood in 1897 and was honoured by the most distinguished academies and universities in the world.
+Sir William received from the Royal Society the Royal, the Davy and the Copley medal, and from the Royal Society of Arts, the Albert Medal and finally in 1910 the Order of Merit was conferred on him by the King.
+He received his Knighthood in 1897 and was honored by the most distinguished academies and universities in the world.

 F. H. W. MYERS (1843 – 1901)